Welcome.

 A Whistling of Birds is deeply concerned with nature and the paths we track through our environment.
 It draws inspiration from several poets and artists, but is at times in dialogue with D.H.
 Lawrence’s 1923 collection Birds, Beasts and Flowers — and I’m thrilled that 12 of Douglas Robertson’s beautiful drawings are included in the UK edition, the result of a long-running to-and-fro conversation around the birds and the ‘beasties’ and Lawrence’s nature writing.
 Following on from the 2023 centenary year for Lawrence’s Birds, Beasts and Flowers, I’ll be doing readings and conversations with Doug along with a wider exhibition featuring carvings and assemblages, alongside the drawings from the collection, and more.
 Watch this space!

 Several poems from the collection have been published in international journals including Harvard Review, The Hudson Review, The Island Review, Confluence, Anthropocene, The Florentine, Finished Creatures, New Statesman, Bad Lilies, Under the Radar, Magma, Poetry Ireland Review and the Places of Poetry anthology (Oneworld), edited by Paul Farley and Andrew McRae.
-In 2024 I have new work forthcoming in Hog River Press, Poetry London and other publications.
+In 2024 I have had new work in Hog River Press and Poetry London.

-Here are a few recent poem publications from A Whistling of Birds:
+Here are a few poem publications from A Whistling of Birds:

 ‘Bede’s Sparrow’, New Statesman